karlguillotte/website/src/pages/projects.md

 ## Hubert

-About to buy a bus, convert it and then hit the road with it.
+I bought a bus last summer.
+My plan is to convert it and then hit the road.
 More details to come.

 ## Gardening

 Got interested in gardening a few years ago.
-Every season,
+Every season, I grow my own veggies.